Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • In men - potency disorders, testicular hypotrophy, beard growth decreases.

-Varieties of Itsenko-Cushing's syndrome
+Varieties of Itsenko-Cushing syndrome

 • affecting the production of adrenocorticotropic hormone - cyproheptadine, bromocriptine, somatostatin;